sendwithus/vic-startup-jobs/README.md

 ## How to Post?
 Submit a pull request adding your job posting, or [click here](https://github.com/vicstartups/jobs/edit/master/README.md) to edit directly on Github.
+If you need help or have questions, please email jobboard@sendwithus.com.

 ## Who Can Post?